How to Use Bondo on Metal: Step-by-Step Guide for Perfect Repairs

 10. Ventilate for Safety

 Bondo emits potent fumes, so always work in a well-ventilated area.
 Prioritize your safety by wearing a mask and gloves to protect yourself from any potential hazards.
-(See Also: Can You Bondo Over POR 15?
-Expert Tips and Best Practices)
+(See Also: Is Xzilon Worth It?
+Unveiling the Pros and Cons of Xzilon Car Protection)

 11. Mind the Curing Times